lukfor/imputationserver-ashg19/README.md

-## Workshop ASHG 2019, Houston, Texas
+# Workshop ASHG 2019, Houston, Texas

-Update: Oct 10, 2019
+## Update: Oct 10, 2019

-- For the interactive polls, we recommend to install the mobile Poll Everywhere app [https://www.polleverywhere.com/mobile]
+- For the interactive polls, we recommend to install the mobile [Poll Everywhere app](https://www.polleverywhere.com/mobile)
 - No other additional software is needed
-- For the question/answer session, we invite participants to send questions to (mailto:christian.fuchsberger@eurac.edu)
+- For the question/answer session, we invite participants to send questions to  [christian.fuchsberger@eurac.edu](mailto:christian.fuchsberger@eurac.edu)
 - Recommend to check the website the day before the workshop for last minute updates

 ## Factsheet